Minority Scholarship for Engineering Education Loan Program (MSEE)

 - Have earned at least 60 semester hours toward engineering degree with a minimum overall grade point average (GPA) of 2.5 based on a 4.0 scale.

 - Be certified by the financial aid office to be fully admitted into an approved engineering program leading to a baccalaureate degree.

 - Agree to work in an engineering-related field in Georgia after graduation with an engineering degree or repay the loan plus interest according to the Promissory Note.

 - Not owe a refund on a grant or scholarship previously received under any State of Georgia or federal program for attendance at any post-secondary educational institution.

 - Not be in default on a loan previously obtained under any State of Georgia or federal program for attendance at any post-secondary educational institution.

 In return for the scholarship loan, students agree to work after graduation in an engineering-related field in Georgia for a reduction in balance up to $3,500 for each year worked.

-Click here to access the Scholarship for Engineering Education for Minorities Scholarship Loan Application and Promissory Note.
+Click here to access the Minority Scholarship for Engineering Education Loan Program application and promissory note.